:max_bytes(150000):strip_icc():format(webp)/best-waffle-mix-4175106-1e22ba8ee3d54b2c824369df30075cd3.jpg)

 The Spruce Eats / Lecia Landis

-There’s really nothing that says Saturday or Sunday morning like a big ol’ plate of piping hot waffles topped with a pad of butter and a heavy hand of syrup.
+There’s really nothing that says Saturday or Sunday morning like a big ol’ plate of piping hot waffles topped with a pat of butter and a heavy hand of syrup.
 But really, any time is a good time for the breakfast treat, especially considering you can even make savory options to put a fun spin on dinner.
 And while it’s certainly possible to find frozen waffles at the store, nothing really beats the taste and texture of homemade waffles—a task that can be simplified with the right waffle max.

 Waffle mixes make quick work of the process without sacrificing the end result.
 In most cases, all you have to do is stir the dry mix with water and then pour the batter into a greased waffle iron.
 From classic buttermilk to gluten-free and whole grain, there’s something to suit every taste and diet, too.
-Our top pick, the Krusteaz Light & Crispy Belgian Waffle Mix only requires water, eggs, and oil and yields smooth waffles that aren’t too sweet, but if you’re looking for something else, we scoured the grocery aisles to find the best waffle mixes just for you.

-• Not overly sweet
+Not overly sweet

-• Batter is mostly smooth
+Batter is mostly smooth

-• No instructions for smaller servings
+No instructions for smaller servings

-It’s easy to prepare these waffles, too.
-All you have to do is mix in water, an egg, and a little bit of oil.
-There’s room for customization, too.
-If you prefer richer waffles, the directions recommend adding extra oil or eggs.
 Of course, you can also add in chocolate chips, nuts, or fresh fruit for even more breakfast-time fun.
-Either way, you’ll end up with a meal that rivals one your favorite restaurant serves—a warm, fully center and crisp, crunchy edges.
+Either way, you’ll end up with a meal that rivals one your favorite restaurant serves—warm, fully centered, and crisp, crunchy edges.

 Flavor: Classic Belgian | Package Volume: 28 ounces | Servings Per Container: 14

-• Organic
+Organic

-• Can be made without egg
+Can be made without egg

-• Can be delivered via Amazon Fresh
+Can be delivered via Amazon Fresh

-• Not in a resealable box
+Not in a resealable box

 Organic isn’t always the more expensive option, and the Whole Foods 365 brand pancake and waffle mix proves that.
-The high-quality waffle mix is certified organic and kosher, but comes at a price tag that closely mirrors other non-organic options.
+The high-quality waffle mix is certified organic and kosher but comes at a price tag that closely mirrors other non-organic options.

 Like other great waffle mixes, the process is simple.
 Just add water or milk, melted butter, one egg, and a touch of honey to make either waffles or pancakes.
-The result is a breakfast treat with classic buttermilk flavor and fluffy texture.
+The result is a breakfast treat with a classic buttermilk flavor and fluffy texture.

 We love the large 32-ounce container since it yields 23 solid servings.
 It’s the perfect size for bigger families or a holiday brunch, but note that the package isn’t resealable.
 To keep the mix as fresh as possible, use it all in one serving or stash it in a sealed reusable container before putting it back in the pantry.